Herbal Brain Foods

 of hormone estrogen.
 Estrogen helps improve short-term memory and elevate the mood.
 You

 can wildcraft your own stinging nettle but remember that it has a nasty "sting."
 Take your gloves.
-Or you can order your herbs from Mountain Rose Herbs.

 - Herbs Good For The Heart.
 We should also include herbs that are good for the